OGGM/oggm/docs/practicalities.rst

 **‣ Input**

-OGGM needs a certain amount of data to run (see :ref:`input-data`).
+OGGM needs a certain amount of data to run (see :ref:`shop`).
 Regardless if you are using pre-processed directories or raw data, you will need to have access to them from your environment.
 The default in OGGM is to download the data and store it in a folder, specified in the ``$HOME/.oggm_config``